-Since that time, Fela has been working Christian McBride and a few of his other projects.
+Since that time, Fela has been working with Christian McBride and a few of his other projects.
 She was the FOH engineer at The Iridium, home of Les Paul and one of the best venues in New York featuring Jazz, Rock & Blues and started 23db Productions.
-She left The Iridium this spring to focus on 23db Productions and just finished a summer tour with Ottmar Liebert as his front of house engineer.
+She left The Iridium this spring to focus on 23db Productions and just finished a summer tour with Ottmar Liebert as his front-of-house engineer.

 Fela loves the Ottmar Liebert tour as they are carrying everything except PA.
 She got to mix on a wide range of systems including Meyer and d&b rigs.
 Ottmar’s band is a trio (percussion, bass, and guitar), and everyone is on IEMs using an Aviom monitor system.
 So she has no issues with the stage volume.
 The system she is touring with includes a Yamaha CL5, Aviom Ears, iPad with Mixstage app, and a MacBook Pro to multitrack record via Ethernet.

 Fela considers her specialty live audio but is equally at home in a recording studio.
 She says, “I’m at a stage in my career that I love both.
 I’ve spent most of my career in live sound, and I love the immediacy of the show must go on.
 But I also like sitting with a mix for a while to get it just right”.
 The part she likes least is the manual labor.
 Fela is so grateful for the knowledge other audio engineers passed onto her, and she is still always learning.
 Staying up to date on equipment and watching webinars from some of the top live and recording engineers.

 What if any obstacles or barriers have you faced?